TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 In the extension *examples* you can find the code in :file:`typo3conf/ext/examples/Classes/DataProcessing/CustomCategoryProcessor.php`.

-On being called the :php:`CustomCategoryProcessor` runs stdWrap on the calling ContentObjectRenderer, which has the data of the table :php:`tt_content` the calling content element.
+On being called, the :php:`CustomCategoryProcessor` runs stdWrap on the calling ContentObjectRenderer, which has the data of the table :php:`tt_content` in the calling content element.

 Since the field :php:`categoryList` got configured in TypoScript as follows: